eppye-bots/wiki_for_rtd/overview/performance.rst

     * MySQL database connector: version 1.2.5 does.
 Note that bots 3.1.0 gave am error with this version, a patch was easy.
     * paramiko (for SFTP/SSH): no, dependency pycrypto is not supported.

-This looks like a very interesting development!
+This looks like a very interesting development.